 - Fold the top again in order to double the thick edge.

-- Fold the top corners to meet at the center line
+- Turn the paper over and fold the top corners to meet at the center line.

-- Fold the plane in half towards you
+- Turn the paper over again and fold the plane in half towards you.

-- Fold sides to meet at the base in order to make the wings.
+- Fold the sides down along the line formed by the folds of paper to make the wings.

 High-Speed Wings: These wings are long and thin, but less long than Active Soaring Wings.
 These wings can create higher speeds than can be sustained by birds' continued flapping.
 Common birds with these wings are the Forster’s Tern and the Peregrine Falcon (which can reach dive speeds up to 240 mph).